 Another feature that is common to sonnets is a turn or volta.
 This is seen through a change in speaker, setting, or belief.
 Often times the second half of the poem provides an answer to a question posed in the first.
 In the case of ‘Spring’ there is a distinct separation between the octet and sestet, this signals the change and also emphasizes the difference between the two parts.
 The first stanza is a clear depiction of the beauty of spring.
 While the second is addressed to Christ, willing him to save the innocent children.

 In regards to the meter, the pattern is not the traditional one that is usually associated with sonnets.
 Normally, Petrarchan and Shakespearean sonnets have ten syllables per line and follow a pattern known as iambic pentameter.
 In the case of ‘Spring’ Hopkins changed up the number of syllables, in some cases shrinking it down to nine and in others stretching the lines out to thirteen syllables.

 The poem is a perfect example of a technique Hopkins was well-known for and can be seen in multiple pieces of his poetry, known as sprung rhyme.
-Sprung rhyme is kind of rhyme that clusters together the stressed and unstressed syllables.
-They appear suddenly together, giving the phrases they emphasize a special importance.
+Sprung rhyme is a kind of rhyme that clusters together with the stressed and unstressed syllables.
+They appear suddenly together, giving the phrases they emphasize special importance.

 Summary of Spring